tkou/WebShop-.NET/README.txt

 facade -> service :  a contract (Interface) is mapped to a Facade class where the contract is passed as parameter (injected) in the service constructor.

 Architectural Perspective:
-The application at this moment is composed of three assemblies WebShop.Data
+The application at this moment is composed of four assemblies WebShop.Data
 WebShop.Business
 WebShop.MVC